Delta Air Lines Flight 191: History

 Another view of the remains of N726DA, as a Boeing 727 approaches to land.

 Flight 191 was a regularly scheduled passenger flight from Fort Lauderdale–Hollywood International Airport to Los Angeles International Airport, with a scheduled stop at Dallas–Fort Worth International Airport (DFW).
 The flight departed Fort Lauderdale on an instrument flight rules flight plan at 14:10 Central Daylight Time (UTC−05:00).
 (Note: The NTSB report describes Flight 191 as departing Fort Lauderdale at 15:10 Eastern Daylight Time (UTC−04:00).
 All other times given in the NTSB report are in Central Daylight Time (UTC−05:00).
 For consistency and ease of reading, all times in this article are in Central Daylight Time.)
 The flight's dispatch weather forecast for DFW stated a "possibility of widely scattered rain showers and thunderstorms."
 Another dispatch weather alert warned of "an area of isolated thunderstorms ... over Oklahoma and northern and northeastern Texas."
 The flight crew reviewed these notices before takeoff.

 As the aircraft flew past New Orleans, Louisiana, a weather formation near the Gulf Coast strengthened.
 The flight crew decided to deviate from the intended route to make the more northerly Blue Ridge arrival to DFW.
-The flight held for ten to fifteen minutes over the Texarkana, Arkansas, VORTAC.
-At 17:35, the crew received an Automatic Terminal Information Service (ATIS) broadcast for weather on approach to DFW, and the Fort Worth Air Route Traffic Control Center (ARTCC) air traffic controller cleared the flight to the Blue Ridge, Texas, VORTAC and instructed the flight to descend to 25000 ft.
+The flight held for ten to fifteen minutes over the Texarkana VORTAC.
+At 17:35, the crew received an Automatic Terminal Information Service (ATIS) broadcast for weather on approach to DFW, and the Fort Worth Air Route Traffic Control Center (ARTCC) air traffic controller cleared the flight to the Blue Ridge VORTAC and instructed the flight to descend to 25000 ft.

 At 17:43:45, the Fort Worth ARTCC controller cleared the flight down to 10000 ft.
 The controller suggested they fly a heading of 250° toward the Blue Ridge approach, but Connors replied that the route would take them through a storm cell, stating, "I'd rather not go through it, I'd rather go around it one way or the other."
 After a brief exchange, the controller gave the flight a new heading.
 At 17:46:50, the controller cleared the flight direct to Blue Ridge and instructed the crew to descend to 9000 ft.
 Connors expressed his relief that the controller did not send them on the original trajectory.
 At 17:51:19, Nassick commented, "Looks like it's raining over Fort Worth."
 At 17:51:42, the Fort Worth ARTCC controller transferred the flight to DFW Airport Approach Control, which cleared the flight to descend to 7000 ft.
 Two minutes later, the controller asked Flight 191 to deviate by 10° and to slow their airspeed to 180 kn.
 The crew acknowledged the request.
 As the flight descended, the crew prepared the aircraft for landing.
 At 17:56:19, the feeder controller cleared the flight down to 5000 ft.
 Nine seconds later, the controller announced that rain was north of the airport, and that the airport would be using instrument landing system (ILS) approaches.